jckleiner/config/dotfiles/config/yabai/README.md

 // Will automatically start skhd when computer starts brew services start skhd

+## Some issues
+  `skhd` not working after sleep because secure keyboard bla: https://github.com/koekeishiya/skhd/issues/48
+    -> just locking screen and login again fixes it

 ### TODO

+  * learn more about stacks
+  * Mac notifications steals focus, check custom scripts to fix it
   * update yabairc, move unused scripts to bottom, clean everything which is not needed
   * why does hyper - w flash screen?
   * migrate notion page?